 “Is less personally involved with the patient.
 Ask about his stomach first.
 If he can’t, send Par if he’s free.”

 Quinn was afraid Michael would break his teeth by clenching them together so tightly.
 But then Michael released Thom’s legs and walked from the room.

 Thom’s legs twitched.
 Quinn moved to hold them with one arm while he tried to clear the blood out of Collin’s way.

-Niles arrived a short time later.
+Niles returned a short time later.
 Collin directed him to hold Thom’s legs.
-Niles became pale, but did as he was asked, keeping his eyes from Thom’s abdomen as much as he could.
+Niles became pale, but did as he was asked, keeping his eyes as much from Thom’s abdomen as he could.

 “Please, don’t kill me!
 Tori is the killer.
 She sliced off my legs and my head without a pang of remorse.
 She’s a trained killer – a ninja.
 She’ll do anything to get those plans.
 That’s why she sleeps with him.”